BenjMy/myCareerBook/CV/cv_peerReviewedArticle.md

 - **Invited seminar**
+	- ETH Zürich, Switzerland* 1st and 2nd February 2024 (Agriculture and geophysics: Illuminating the subsurface!): Mary, B., TMonitoring and modelling root-zone processes with geoelectrical methods. <a href='https://agrogeophy.github.io/agrogeo24/index.html'> Link </a>

 	- Madrid UPM, November 2022: Mary, B., The geophysical toolbox applied to the root zone: Methods, Implications and Outlook. <a href='https://ceigram.upm.es/seminario/seminario-ceigram-geophysical-roots-observation-for-water-saving/'> Link </a>

 	```{admonition} Find out more